 How do I participate on the day of the event?

-PLAAY Day will be broadcast from Alaska Native Tribal Health Consortium’s Anchorage office.
+PLAAY Day will be broadcast from the Special Olympics Center in Anchorage.
 Schools, classrooms and homeschoolers will be able to watch live if they have adequate Internet access/streaming ability.
-If not, we can send you a link to download the video or send you a DVD of the recorded exercises prior to PLAAY Day.
+If not, we can send you a link to download the video of the recorded exercises after PLAAY Day.
 We will soon be testing out the live streaming and will send registered participants detailed instructions on how to join.